-Research at the MRS is performed by a multitude of investigators from numerous organizations, including NSF sponsored programs such as the Niwot Ridge Long-Term Ecological Research Program, the Boulder Creek Critical Zone Program, the National Ecological Observatory Network, and multiple individual investigators.
-The MRS is in charge of the Mountain Climate Program, established in 1952, established to provide long-term climate data from the montane, subalpine, and alpine zones of the Colorado Front Range.
+Research is performed by investigators from numerous organizations including the National Science Foundation, sponsored programs such as the Niwot Ridge Long-Term Ecological Research Program, the Boulder Creek Critical Zone Program, the National Ecological Observatory Network, and multiple individual investigators.
+The Mountain Research Station is in charge of the Mountain Climate Program, established in 1952, established to provide long-term climate data from the montane, subalpine, and alpine zones of the Colorado Front Range.
 Four main meteorological stations have been maintained continuously since the inception of the program.

-The MRS runs undergraduate field courses, and provides site support for visiting K12, undergraduate, and graduate courses.
-Additionally we organize research conferences, including the Guild or Rocky Mountain Ecologists and Evolutionary Biologists meeting held in the autumn.
+The Mountain Research Station hosts undergraduate field courses, and provides site support for visiting K12, undergraduate, and graduate courses.
+Additionally we organize research conferences, including the Guild or Rocky Mountain Ecologists and Evolutionary Biologists.

 Field courses are designed to provide students a hands on field research experience.
 Enrollment is low and each course emphasizes informal interaction with the instructors and fellow students.
 Course credit is readily transferable to other institutions and meets the application requirement for CU's Environmental Studies program.